Hillpro/WinEvo/docs/action-authoring.md

 }
 ```

-The Shell renders the resource string with the provided tokens.
-Dry-run does **not** execute any operation.
+When wired, the Shell will render the resource string with the provided tokens; dry-run will **not** execute any operation.

-## Composing actions (calling other actions)
+## Composing actions — sub-action steps *(not implemented yet)*

 A step can invoke another action instead of performing an operation.
 Mix freely — a composite can have its own operation steps alongside sub-action steps.